ARMmbed/BLEIntros/Docs/GettingStarted/BLE_API.md

 ![](/GettingStarted/Images/API/BLEDiagram.png)
 </span>

-A BLE application is composed of mbed OS (which currently takes the form of the mbed SDK), BLE_API, and a controller-specific Bluetooth stack together with some bridge software to adapt it to BLE_API:
+A BLE application is built using mbed OS (which currently takes the form of the mbed SDK), BLE_API, and a controller-specific Bluetooth stack together with some bridge software to adapt it to BLE_API:

 * BLE_API as described above.
-The API is developed on [Github](https://github.com/mbedmicro/BLE_API/) and mirrored on [mbed.org](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_API/).
+The API is developed on [GitHub](https://github.com/mbedmicro/BLE_API/) and mirrored on [mbed.org](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_API/).

 * The bridge software is specific to each vendor’s platform.
 It provides the instantiations for the interfaces offered by BLE_API, and helps drive the underlying controller and Bluetooth stack.